 As it is a gift, unlike a transfer of equity, the husband would not receive any money from this transfer.

-You will not be charged Capital Gains Tax or Stamp Duty on this gift, as it is between a married couple or a civil partnership.
+You will not be charged Capital Gains Tax or Stamp Duty on this gift.
+This is because it is between a married couple or a civil partnership.

 Risks of Gifting

 Gifting or transferring property to your children can mean you are no longer the homeowner.
 This means you don't have any rights to the property.
 Usually this is not a problem, but in theory, you could be in a vulnerable position.

 Sometimes you may fall out with your family, and your children have the legal right to evict you.

 Alternatively, your children may have fallen out with their spouse.
 This could mean the property is sold against your family’s wishes if it becomes part of a divorce settlement.

 Gifting outright means that no money changes hands.
 The spouse gifting part of a property will lose the share they have gifted.

 This means they won’t have financial control over that share.
 Usually, in a marriage, this will not matter, as money and property are often in practice shared equally.
 However, you may want to think whether this is the right choice for you.

 For example, you and your partner's wills may need amending.
 This is to ensure that the property goes back to you if your spouse dies.